allthingsnew/howweroll/styleguides/javascript.md

 Use `null` for values that are removed.

 Never set something to `undefined`, only test for it as something not yet set.

+## Comparison Operators

+Always use `===` and `!==`.

+## Comments & Documentation

+Comment only with `//`.

+Comment often for inline documentation.
+Place a Header 1 at the top of every file with the module/class name and a Header 3 with a brief description of what it does.